 Dr. Todd always said, “I am not motivated by my clinical success, but driven and somewhat haunted by my failures.
 I will continue to search for that missing piece of the puzzle.”

 Through the years, his drive and passion to help others heal never waned.
 Though he hung up his “private practice hat,” he is excited to spend the twilight of his career teaching his philosophy and lending his clinical expertise with all his SHAPE practitioners.
-In between teaching, he will spend time enjoying one of his many hobbies (antiquing, woodworking, gardening, solving crossword puzzles, watching the Packers and Badgers, biking, hiking, bonfires, pontoon rides and traveling.)
+In between teaching, he will spend time enjoying one of his many hobbies (antiquing, woodworking, gardening, solving crossword puzzles, watching the Packers, the Badgers and Perry Mason reruns, biking, hiking, bonfires, pontoon rides and traveling.)

 So his story continues…